Gemstones Explained: Types, Value, the 4 Cs & GIA Grading (2026)

 - Synthetic (Lab-Grown) Gemstones: Possess the same chemical, physical, and optical properties as their natural counterparts but are created in a controlled laboratory environment.
 While beautiful, they lack the rarity of natural stones and are priced significantly lower.

 - Gemstone Treatments: Many natural gemstones undergo enhancements to improve color or clarity.
 Common treatments include heating (standard for sapphire and ruby), fracture filling (common in emerald), and irradiation.
+Read our deep dive on how to buy sapphire online for treatment disclosure tips.

 Full disclosure of a gemstone's origin (natural or synthetic) and any treatments it has undergone is essential.
 Untreated, natural gems of high quality command premium prices due to their scarcity.